multimodal-art-projection/AutoKaggle.github.io/README.md

-# CodeEditorBench
+# AutoKaggle
-Homepage of CodeEditorBench, A Framework for Evaluating Code Editing Capability of Large Language Models.
+Homepage of AutoKaggle, A Multi-Agent Framework for Autonomous Data Science Competitions.

 This website is adapted from [Nerfies website](https://nerfies.github.io) and [MathVista](https://mathvista.github.io/).